LukaK/home-lab/services/media-server/README.md

 Configuration settings for transmission client is in `settings -> download clients`

 Configuration:
-- go to `Settings -> Media Management` and update root folder to `/data/library/movies`
+- go to `Settings -> Media Management`, update root folder to `/data/library/movies` and enable import of extra files with advanced
+- go to `Settings -> Metadata` and activate metadata collection
+- go to `Settings -> General -> Analytics` and disable analytics collection

 Transmission configuration:
 - change `Host: transmission`